 "The Great Wave Off Hokusai"

-I was drawn to each of these images for their distant resonance with Hokusai's celebrated ocean archetype, "The Great Wave Off Kanagawa."
-The diptych pairs and titles the images so as to alienate each from its ordinary context and unite them as something else entirely.
-The diptych bows to the iconic woodblock designs of Katsushika Hokusai (1760-1849).
-This work is intended, first, to give one a momentary, fresh frisson of the original sea-splash that Hokusai actually experienced some two centuries ago and sought to portray; and, then, a sense of that event's - as well as the woodblock's - utter remoteness to us now, separated forever from us by a vast ocean of time, and surviving into the present day only as a striking visual idea, the epitome of water in motion.
+I was drawn to each of these subjects for their distant resonance with Hokusai's celebrated ocean archetype, "The Great Wave Off Kanagawa."
+The pairing and titling of the images alienates each from its original context and unites them to suggest something else altogether.
+My diptych is a bow to the iconic woodblock designs of Katsushika Hokusai (1760-1849).
+The work is intended to give the viewer, first, a fresh frisson of the sea-splash that Hokusai actually experienced and portrayed some two centuries ago; directly followed by a sense of that event's - as well as the woodblock's - utter remoteness to us now, separated forever by a vast ocean of time and history, and connecting withg us in the present day only as a striking visual idea, the epitome of water in motion.

 TITLE - "The Great Wave Off Hokusai"